gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | stops the right motor.

-| The code below runs the right motor then stops it.
+| The code below runs the right motor for 1 sec then stops it.

 .. code-block:: python